bismuthfoundation/BismuthPlugins/README.md

 The full API reference can be found in [https://github.com/bismuthfoundation/BismuthPlugins/tree/master/doc](doc/) directory (WIP).

+# See also

+A nice post and interview by Portait on Steemit: https://steemit.com/cryptocurrency/@bitsignal/the-bismuth-plugin-system

 # A word of caution

 Current plugins are harmless (but may need some config to run properly).